Raising Quick Cash for Unexpected Bills

 You’ve probably already thought of this one, but it might be time to get a temporary second job.
 Even in a tough job market, a determined job seeker can find work that pays.
 It may not pay as much as you’d like, but any dollar that you can apply to your debt will lower the balance.

-If you think that you can dig out by next spring, you may want to increase the number of dependents that you claim at work.
+If you think you can dig out by next spring, you may want to increase the number of dependents you claim at work.
 That will reduce the amount that’s withheld from your paycheck.
-You’ll still owe the same in taxes, so be prepared to write a bigger check next April.
+You’ll still owe the same in taxes, so be prepared to write a bigger check next tax season.
 But, you will have created a short-term cash flow.
 Your HR representative will be able to provide you with details.

 Another opportunity would be to create your own source of self-employed income.
-If you’re good with home repairs, perhaps you could earn some extra cash by helping less adept neighbors with their to-do list.
-Think of any skill that you have (baking, sewing, lawn care, carpentry, etc.) and consider how you could use it to make money.
+If you’re good with home repairs, perhaps you could earn some extra cash by helping less adept neighbors with their to-do lists.
+Think of any skill you have (baking, sewing, lawn care, carpentry, etc.) and consider how to use it to make money.
 If it’s something you like, you’ll even enjoy the work.

 Finally, as a last resort, consider borrowing from friends or relatives.
 Make sure you make the effort to write out a loan agreement.
-Include how much was borrowed, what the interest rate will be, how often payments are to be made, and what happens if the payments aren’t on time.
+Include how much was borrowed, the interest rate, how often payments are to be made, and what happens if the payments aren’t on time.

-Hopefully your cash crunch will be short-lived and you’ll have your finances in better shape soon.
+Hopefully, your cash crunch will be short-lived, and your finances will be in better shape soon.

 About the Author